 - Fresh chopped cilantro

-- Add the zucchini and garlic with a pinch of salt, stirring occasionally cook for about 8-12 minutes, or until the zucchini has become tender.
+- Add the zucchini with a pinch of salt, stirring occasionally, and cook for about 8-12 minutes, or until the zucchini has become tender (and no longer white but more yellow/green).
 Use a tablespoon of water at a time to deglaze the pan if the zucchini starts to stick.

-- Stir in the ground cumin, ground coriander, smoked paprika, crushed red pepper, then cook for about 1 minute until it’s aromatic.
+- Stir in the garlic, ground cumin, ground coriander, smoked paprika, and crushed red pepper, then cook for about 1 minute until it’s aromatic.

 - Add the diced tomatoes, use a wooden spoon or silicone spatula to scrape off the browned bits on the bottom of the pan.

-- Add the chickpeas, salt, and pepper, then bring to a gentle simmer.
+- Add the chickpeas and the ¾ teaspoon of salt, then bring to a gentle simmer.

 - Cook covered for 20 minutes, stirring occasionally to make sure the bottom isn’t burning.

-- Then stir in the kale until it’s wilted.
+- Then stir in the kale until it’s wilted, then the fresh lemon juice.

 - Serve over rice, potatoes, or couscous with fresh chopped cilantro.